Since losing more than

-Southwest Salad – Chopped romaine, corn, black bean, green onions, avocado, bell pepper and light sour cream and salsa dressing.
-It is a perfect salad to service with Key Lime Grilled Chicken and brown rice.
+Southwest Salad – Chopped romaine, corn, black beans, green onions, avocado, bell peppers and light sour cream and salsa dressing.
+It is a perfect salad to serve with Key Lime Grilled Chicken and brown rice.

-Chicken or Shrimp Fruit Salad – Spring greens or romaine lettuce topped with grilled chicken or shrimp and fresh fruit such as sliced strawberries, blueberries, mango slices, or mandarin oranges.
-We like it topped with feta cheese and we’ve been known to throw a few walnuts on it occasionally.
+Chicken or Shrimp and Fruit Salad – Spring greens or romaine lettuce topped with grilled chicken or shrimp and fresh fruit such as sliced strawberries, blueberries, mango slices, or mandarin oranges.
+We like these salads with a little feta cheese and we’ve been known to throw a few walnuts on it occasionally.
 If we’re having one of these salads as our dinner entree, we also may add a low-cal English Muffin topped with grated Parmesan cheese and our favorite Greek seasoning.
 Just put the open-faced muffins (with the toppings) in a 400-degree oven for 5-10 minutes until the cheese is melted and the muffin is crisp.

-4. Brown rice – versatile food to lose weight
+4. Brown rice – a versatile food to lose weight

-At the beginning of my Noom journey, I didn’t eat a ton of carbs.
+At the beginning of my journey, I didn’t eat a ton of carbs.
 Every time I looked up the calories and colors of my favorite carbs (white bread, white rice, flour tortillas), I decided they just weren’t worth using up my “yellow” or “red” calories.
 Then, we found brown rice.
-While it has the same amount of calories (102 in half a cup) as white rice, it is a “green” food on our Noom weight loss app because it has more fiber and fills us up more.
+While it has the same amount of calories (102 in half a cup) as white rice, it is a “green” food on our Noom weight loss app because it has more fiber and leaves us feeling full longer.
 Starting to see how this Noom app works?